Sample Developmental Edit: Before And After Examples

 What to keep in mind

-A strong opening does one job.
+A strong opening has one job.
 It makes a promise and pulls readers into motion.
 You do not need full context.
-You need a person, a problem, and a hint of a bigger engine humming under the hood.
+You need a person, a problem, and a hint of a bigger engine running under the hood.

 Give readers a handhold.
 Give them friction.
 Then keep them moving.